Since his 1974 San Francisco Opera debut, tenor Joseph Frank has

 Atlanta under such luminaries as James Levine, Christoph Eschenbach,

-Mr. Frank opened the 2011-2012 San Francisco Opera Season as Altoum in Puccini's Turandot.
-Other recent engagements include Salome for the San Diego Opera, and Pong in Turandot for the Austin Lyric Opera.
+Engagements include his appearances with San Francisco Opera Season as Altoum in Puccini's Turandot.
+Erste Juden in Salome for the San Diego Opera, and Pong in Turandot for the Austin Lyric Opera.
 Other performances include Monsieur Triquet in Eugene Onegin for the Pittsburgh Opera and Horace Adams in the San Diego Opera production of Peter Grimes conducted by Steuart Bedford.
-2008 engagements included the premiere of Ricky Ian Gordon's revised The Grapes of Wrath as Grampa Joad for the Pittsburgh Opera and Prince Orlofsky in Die Fledermaus for Austin Lyric Opera.
+Other engagements included the premiere of Ricky Ian Gordon's revised The Grapes of Wrath as Grampa Joad for the Pittsburgh Opera and Prince Orlofsky in Die Fledermaus for Austin Lyric Opera.
 For San Diego Opera, Frank performed in both Boris Godunov and a new production of Wozzeck by director Des McAnuff (Jersey Boys).
 Other noteworthy appearances include the Tanzmeister in famed film director William Friedkin's production of Ariadne auf Naxos and a new production of Tosca with Samuel Ramey and Salvatore Licitra both for the Los Angeles Opera; Turandot at the Hollywood Bowl; Los Angeles Opera's world premiere of Nicolas and Alexandra and Fanciulla del West both with Placido Domingo.
-Future engagements include Pong in Turandot for Hawaii Opera Theater, Boris Godunov for the Zagreb National Theater, and the Witch in Hansel and Gretel for the Hawaii Opera Theater.
+Future engagements include Spoletta in Tosca for Livermore Valley Opera.

 Mr. Frank received a Bachelor of Music, Masters of Music the coveted Performers Certificate from Indiana University and an Opera Diploma from the Curtis Institute of Music.
-He is currently Professor of Voice at San Jose State's School of Music and Dance where he teaches applied voice, art song and has been principal undergraduate music advisor.
+After 29 years as Professor of Voice at San Jose State's School of Music and Dance where he taught applied voice, art song he retired from academia and the university bestowed to him the title Professor Emeritus.

 2012 marked the 20th anniversary of his tenure with the School of Music and Dance at San Jose State University.
 In 2006, he was the recipient of the Dean's Faculty Recognition Award for Outstanding Artistic Achievement for the College of the Humanities and the Arts.
 Professor Frank regularly gives master classes in voice and opera and has been an adjudicator for numerous musical organizations throughout the country.
 His students have pursued their studies at prestigious graduate schools such as the Mannes College of Music, the Academy of Vocal Arts, and the Moores School of Music at the University of Houston.
 Graduates have gone on to be Resident Artists for the Orlando Opera, the Des Moines Metro Opera, the Caramoor International Music Festival and the Amherst Early Music Festival.
 Others have been the recipients of the Mario Lanza Competition, the Licia Albanese-Puccini Foundation and the Heinz Rehfuss Singing Actor Competition.